Humanizing Migration

 Itziri Gonzalez Barcenas brings a powerful voice shaped by lived migration experiences – from growing up undocumented in the U.S. to becoming a Schwarzman Scholar in China.
 She has shared her story with universities, nonprofits and global communities, inspiring conversations on migration policy, migrant labor, identity, and belonging.

-Between Cultural Shock and Finding a Middle Ground
+Between Cultural Shock and Finding Middle Ground

 An honest conversation about our journey navigating migration, cultural differences, and resilience from the U.S. to Mexico, France, and China.